Emotional Literacy in the Workplace.

-How often do you connect with your feeling state?
+How often do you connect with your feelings at work?

 It's not a common practice to talk about emotions.